francisbrero/AI-Assistant/README.md

 ## Overview

 The AI Executive Assistant system is designed to help streamline workflow management for executives by automating various routine tasks such as email management, contact organization, calendar scheduling, and personal task tracking.
-The system comprises multiple specialized agents, each focusing on a specific aspect of workflow management and is managed by a central Coordinator Agent.
+The system comprises multiple specialized email_agents, each focusing on a specific aspect of workflow management and is managed by a central Coordinator Agent.
 The main features include:

 - Email Management: Automate triaging (deleting, unsubscribing, archiving) and drafting responses using NLP.